Key Takeaways

 What is the Post-9/11 GI Bill?

-The Post-9/11 GI Bill is a program run by the Department of Veterans Affairs to help cover costs of tuition, books, and living expenses for Veterans and some family members to attend college.
+The Post-9/11 GI Bill is a program run by the Department of Veterans Affairs that helps cover the costs of tuition, books, and living expenses for Veterans and some family members to attend college.

-Also known as the Chapter 33 benefit, this program began in 2008 to expand previous education benefits provided by the Department of Veterans Affairs.
-These benefits go back as far as World War II, when returning Veterans were provided opportunities to attend college to readjust to civilian life.
+Also known as the Chapter 33 benefit, this program began in 2008 to expand the Department of Veterans Affairs’ prior education benefits.
+These benefits date back to World War II, when returning Veterans were given opportunities to attend college to readjust to civilian life.

 To use the Post-9/11 GI Bill, you must have served in the military after September 10, 2001.
-Some military members and Veterans can also transfer their eligibility to their dependents.
+Some military members may be eligible to transfer benefits to qualifying dependents if they meet transferability requirements established by the Department of Defense.

 The Post-9/11 GI Bill covers tuition costs and provides a stipend toward books.
 Full-time students can also receive a housing allowance based on their location.
 All this financial assistance is designed to make attending college more accessible for those who have served.